lsst/templates/project_templates/technote_rst/README.md

 Example: [Makefile](testn-000/Makefile).

-The Makefile runs the local Sphinx build for authors on their local machines, and is also used by Travis CI (see [.travis.yml](testn-000/.travis.yml)).
+The Makefile runs the local Sphinx build for authors on their local machines, and is also used by the continous integration build (see [.github/workflows/ci.yaml](testn-000/.github/workflows/ci.yaml)).

-See ``make help`` for available targets.

 ### metadata.yaml